Vanille-N/website/data/treebor/src/core.md

 **[Note: Stacked Borrows]** compared to Stacked Borrows we gain heredity information (lossless parent-child relationship) but lose chronological information (between two pointers both derived from a same parent, Tree Borrows does not keep track of which one was created first).
+In fact, this loss of chronological information enables optimizations that Stacked Borrows does not, since it allows reordering reborrows.
 </span>

 ### Access-based borrow tracking

-Tree Borrows is characterized by the fact that it executes at runtime and is access-based, as opposed to compile-time and scope-based.
+Tree Borrows is characterized by the fact that it executes at **runtime** and is **access-based**, as opposed to compile-time and scope-based.
 The code is executed, and the model tracks updates to the state of borrows after each _access_.
 Code that is never executed cannot produce UB.